panrg/questions/draft-irtf-panrg-questions.md

 measurement and dissemination delay may exhibit pathological behavior for unlucky points in the parameter space.

-The second question: how do endpoints and applications get access to trustworthy path properties?
+The second question: how do endpoints and applications get access to accurate, useful, and trustworthy path properties?

 ## Supporting Path Selection